GraemeMalcolm/openai-vision/Instructions/Labs/03-vision-chat.md

    dotnet run
     ```

-4. When prompted, enter the prompt `I don't know what kind of fruit this is.
-Can you identify it, and tell me what kinds of food I could make with it?`
+4. When prompted, enter the following prompt:

+    ```
+   What is this fruit?
+What recipes could I use it in?
+    ```

 5. Review the response.
 Then enter `quit` to exit the program.

     > **Note**: In this simple app, we haven't implemented logic to retain conversation history; so the model will treat each prompt as a new request with no context of the previous prompt.